ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

 ##### R0_6 = Rrpy

-Rrpy = Homogeneous RPY rotation between base_link and gripper_link as calculated above.
+Rrpy = Homogeneous RPY rotation between base_link and gripper_link

 We can substitute the values we calculated for joints 1 to 3 in their respective individual rotation matrices and pre-multiply both sides of the above equation by inv(R0_3) which leads to:

 #### 3_6 = inv(R0_3) * Rrpy

 Extract rotation matrix R0_3 from transformation matrix T0_3 the substitute angles q1-3:

     R0_3 = T0_T1[0:3,0:3] * T1_T2[0:3,0:3] * T2_T3[0:3,0:3]